bflad/petstore-typescript/README.md

 | errors.ApiErrorUnauthorized | 401         | application/json |
 | errors.ApiErrorNotFound     | 404         | application/json |
 | errors.SDKError             | 4XX, 5XX    | \*/\*            |

+If the method throws an error and it is not captured by the known errors, it will default to throwing a `SDKError`.

 ```typescript
 import { Petstore } from "petstore";